This is top SEO tips for retailers. Click here for SEO tips for brands.

 To keep your site current, we recommend running it through Google’s Structured Data Testing Tool on a regular basis.
 The free tool scans your site and shows you how search engines see each page.
 It alerts you to potential issues and errors and helps with product page optimization.

-Leverage your brands’ content
+Leverage your user-generated content

 Search engines love fresh content.
 That’s been the golden rule of product page optimization since the early days of SEO.

-There are so many ways to give search engines the fresh content they crave.
+There’s so many ways to give search engines the fresh content they crave.
 You could host a blog or spend hours each week updating product page descriptions.

 Using syndication services to pull in content like reviews and user-generated photos and videos from your brands gives you SEO points for fresh content without taking too much of your team’s time.
 It also affects important off-page SEO ranking signals like engagement, reputation, and user experience.